shelbyspees/speesblog/_posts/2016-07-03-im-the-idiot.md

 This isn't untrue.
 It's actually a fairly positive attitude to have.
 I deserve someone who wants to date me as I am.

 I'm smart and fun and likable and I get attached very easily.
 I should be dating someone who's going to appreciate me and make me as happy as I'll make them.
+Maybe even someone who's as crazy about me as I'll be about them.
+I've never had that before.

 Unfortunately, I have that irrational fear of seeming too serious.
 Because of this I have repeatedly failed to communicate my wants and needs when getting to know someone new.

 Communication is important, folks.
 Failure to communicate is mutually assured destruction.
 So many problems could be avoided if people just opened their damn mouths early enough.
 But of course, I've been a coward.
 I don't open my damn mouth and say what I want.
-I tolerate the mediocre crumbs of attention until the moment I realize: "I deserve better."
+I tolerate the mediocre crumbs of attention until it hits me: *"I deserve better."*

 At that point I'm able to smother the feelings and push them out.
 I complain to my friends about how he's not different and why is it so hard to meet someone *mature*?

-Except I'm not being mature.
-I'm not being better.
+But how can I expect to date someone mature if I'm not being mature?
+How can I expect someone better if I'm not being better?
 Why should I expect something different if I keep doing the same thing?

 I don't deserve better until I *am* better.
 Until I'm up front with my potential partners about my wants and needs.

-It's a waste of time to tolerate the situationships I don't actually want.
-That's time I should be using to take care of myself.
+Until I stop wasting time tolerating the situationships I don't actually want.
+Until I start using that time for some much-needed self-care.

 That last part is so important.
-The kind of person I want to be with isn't going to want to be with me if I'm somebody who tolerates situationships and acts like an idiot and doesn't try to be better.
+The kind of person I want to be with isn't going to want to be with me.
+Well, they're not if I'm somebody who tolerates shitty situationships and acts like an idiot and doesn't try to be better.

-So really, when I say "I deserve better," it's not just from potential partners.
+So I realized that when I say "I deserve better," I don't just deserve better from potential partners.

 I deserve better from myself.